Z-Axis: Which Way Is Up?

 sleep(750)

-• Open the terminal and experiment with various levels of tilt and rotation.
+• Check the results in the serial monitor, and experiment with various levels of tilt and rotation.

 • Try holding the micro:bit level with its LEDs facing the floor.
 Were you able to get a z-axis measurement in the neighborhood of 1024?